 Part lifestyle magazine, part coffee-table cookbook, the Journal is a biannual publication that chronicles Jan Hendrik and his team’s creative journey.
 Every issue comprises around 300 pages filled with over 50 tried-and-tested recipes and a variety of stories about everything ranging from food and ingredients to an appreciation of the finer things.

-INTRODUCING VOLUME EIGHT
+INTRODUCING VOLUME NINE

 FREE SHIPPING AND BEAUTIFULLY WRAPPED